lababidi/lababidi.xyz/papayaking.md

 I like hotdogs, I keep a pack of Nathan’s or Hebrew National in my fridge depending on which one is on sale.
 I ate at the yellow window counter with the August late-noon sun shining in.
 The counter, a tiny glass box, hosts 2 people comfortably but 6 folks were elbow to elbow enjoying their dogs.
-Add the sun to the hot dog terrarium and now it's a hot dog sauna.
+Add the sun to the hotdog terrarium and now it's a hotdog sauna.
 The whole store is a tight space, meant for on-the-go eating.
 </p>
 <p>